darcyMaz/YTtoPSP/README.md

 usage: TrackToM4A.py [-h] [-lk YTLINK] [-dt DESTINATION] [-tn TRACK_NUMBER] [-tt TRACK_TOTAL] [-ar ARTIST] [-al ALBUM]

+options:
+  -h, --help            show this help message and exit -lk, --ytlink YTLINK  YouTube Video Link.
+  -dt, --destination DESTINATION
+                        Destination Folder.
+  -tn, --track_number TRACK_NUMBER
+                        Track number in its respective playlist or album -tt, --track_total TRACK_TOTAL
+                        Number of tracks in this album or a playlist -ar, --artist ARTIST  Artist.
+The individual, group, band, etc.
+  -al, --album ALBUM    Title of the album.

 ### Examples

 This example runs TrackToM4A.py which downloads the audio from a public domain YouTube video and adds the artist's name and the title of the song into the metadata.
 * ```sh
     & c:/path_to_folder/YTtoPSP/.venv/Scripts/python.exe c:/path_to_folder/YTtoPSP/TrackToM4A.py -lk "https://youtu.be/zCrtErmipXE" -dt "C:/.../Music" -ar "Bessie Smith"
   ```